Klavis-AI/Toolathlon-mvp/task_status_in_klavis_sandbox.md

 ## Unsupported Tasks

-These tasks require MCP servers not yet available in the Klavis sandbox platform.
+These tasks require MCP servers that are excluded, thus these tasks are not suported.

 | # | Task Name | MCP Servers |
 |---|-----------|-------------|